5G-MAG/rt-5gms-examples/express-mock-af/Readme.md

 This project provides a very simple HTTP server that implements two routes.

-The first route `m8.js` is used to return information about the available services and the available base URL to the Application Function.
+The first route `m8.js` is used to return information about the available services and the available base URL of the Application Function.
 The 5GMSd Aware Application uses this route as M8 interface.

 The second route `service-access-information.js` provides the corresponding Service Access Information to the data that